All Episodes

 And we are getting phone calls from Washington, from California, from Delaware, from Pennsylvania.

-Every one of those states, Donald Trump's not gonna win.
+Before you get to Pennsylvania, every one of those states, Donald Trump's not going to win.

 I'll bet you any amount of money.